-Undergraduate Senior Registration: Degree-seeking Holt students with a declared major and 90+ earned hours at the time of registration are permitted to participate in priority registration.
+Topinone of office appointment by eating the field concer office at 107 of 10 2202.
+Mandatory Pre- registration Check-In Opens Tuesday, March 21, 12:00 p.m.
+Check-in instructions provided in FoxLink.
+March 28 Undergraduate Senior Registration: Degree-seeking Holt students with a declared major and 90+ earned hours at the time of registration are permitted to participate in priority registration.
 Graduate Programs: Applied Behavior Analysis and Clinical Science, Education, Health Services Administration, Human Resources, and Liberal Studies.

-Nov 2-5 Graduate Counseling only Oct 29 - Dec 18 Registration for Current Degree-seeking Students: Priority registration for degree-seeking students with a declared major and fewer than 90 earned semester hours at the time of registration.
+March 28- March 31 Graduate Counseling only April 4 Registration for Current Degree-seeking Students: Priority registration for degreeseeking students with a declared major and fewer than 90 earned semester hours at the time of registration.
 Registered seniors may add/drop during this period.
-Nov 02 - Dec 18 Registration for Undeclared Majors: Degree-seeking students (all levels) with no declared major at the time of registration.
-Nov 02 - Dec 18 Registration for authorized new, returning, and nondegree-seeking students: Complete applications are required for new and returning students and include the application form/fee, official transcripts from all previously attended institutions, and all documentation required for international students.
+April 11 Registration for authorized new, returning, and nondegree-seeking students: Complete applications are required for new and returning students and include the application form/fee, official transcripts from all previously attended institutions, and all documentation required for international students.
 New students will receive a letter with authorization to contact the Holt School Office for a registration appointment.
 Students completing applications after the new student registration will be contacted by a program adviser and permitted to register during the late registration period.
-Nov 18-20 Administrative review and enrollment census.
+April 24- April 28 Administrative review and enrollment census.
 Low enrolled courses may be canceled at this time.
-January 11, 2016 Payment Deadline: Full tuition payment must be received by the Holt School or Bursar's Office prior to 5:00 p.m.
+August 22 Payment Deadline: Full tuition payment must be received by the Holt School or Bursar's Office prior to 5:00 p.m.
 A low-cost payment plan is available.
 Please refer to payment instructions.
-January 9 Undergraduate New Student Orientation Location and time: TBD
+August 12 Undergraduate New Student Orientation Location and time: TBD